sage-org/sage-org.github.io/index.md

 * one-mapping operators, i.e.,  operators that can be suspended and resumed in quasi constant time.
 This includes triple pattern selection with filters, joins (index-loop join and merge join operators), Union, projections.
 * Full-mappings operators, i.e.,  operators that require materialization of results and consequently have serialization time proportional to the size of materialization.
 This includes OPTIONAL, GROUP BY and Aggregation functions.

 One-mapping SPARQL operators are natively implemented in the server.
 Full-mapping SPARQL operators are processed in the smart client.
-This is resumed in the following figure:
+This is summarized  in the following figure:

 ![smart client](lcls.png){:height="30%" width="30%"}